farnaz-kakhsaz/Deep-JavaScript-Foundations/README.md

 **JavaScript does not actually reorganize our code by moving `variable` declarations up to the top.**

-Asking this question proves to us that, that's not really what happens: how are we going to figure out where all the `vars` are?
+Asking this question proves to us that, that's not really what happens: how are we going to figure out where all the `var`s are?
 We're gonna do some very sophisticated processing on the tokens that come later in that block until we find the end of the block.
 And then any of those places where a declaration could have occurred, then we can pull those out, and we could theoretically rearrange and move those.
 And guess what that magical, fancy processing would be called? **That's called parsing**.

 **If you wanna find the `variable` declarations further down in the block, the only way you can do that is with parsing.**